SpineEventEngine/base/tools/javadoc-prettifier/README.md

  ```

  Directories are specified relative to the project root and should contain files generated from
- `.proto` definitions.
-If they contain other files, they will be formatted too.
+ the `.proto` definitions.
+If directories contain other files, they will be formatted too.